LMP Session Guide 2023

-So let's talk about a few big ticket items + let the rest fall into place.
+Let's talk about a few big ticket items + we'll let the rest fall into place.

-I specialize in lifestyle sessions specific to milestones - motherhood, newborns, families and a handful of deliveries + fresh/48s a year.
-That being said, each session flows just a little differently depending on what kind it is.
-A family session usually tops out around an hour, where as a newborn session can take a lot longer - babies are on their very own timeline - amirite?!
-All you need to know is that we will shoot as long as it takes until we feel happy with what we've created.
+I specialize in lifestyle photography surrounding milestones - motherhood, newborns + families.
+Each session flows just a little differently depending on what kind it is.
+Family and maternity sessions usually top out around an hour, whereas a newborn session can take a bit longer - babies are on their very own timeline - amirite?!
+All you need to know is that we will shoot as long as it takes until we feel happy with what we've got.

-As I mentioned above, each session is its own - and no two sessions should look the same!
-There is consistency to my images, but that just means since my style is a little darker, more contrast, rich + saturated colors, you won't find a light + airy gallery among my work.
-I want avoid confusion as best I can!
-I also don't want you to spend hours combing the interwebs looking for images that you want to "copy" - two reasons, that gallery was crafted for those people + more importantly I am not a copy cat.
-I take pride in creating something together with you that is entirely your own.
+As I mentioned, each session is its own; no two sessions should look the same.
+Even though there is consistency to my images (my style is a little bolder, more contrast, rich + saturated colors), I don't want you to spend hours combing the interwebs looking for images that you want to "copy" - two reasons, that gallery was crafted for those people + more importantly I won't duplicate someone else's work.
+I take pride in creating something with you that is entirely your own.

-When it comes to outfits, or what to wear, I only have a handful of tried and true "rules" that I think work best for everyone.
+When it comes to choosing outfits, or what to wear, I only have a handful of tried + true guidelines that I think work best for everyone.

-- Avoid loud prints, vibrant colors (there's this thing called color casting - wear a hot pink shirt + your skin will look hot pink.)
+- Avoid loud prints + vibrant colors (there's this thing called color casting - wear a hot pink shirt, and your skin will look hot pink.)

-- No logos of ANY kind - nothing is worse than a really well put together group of outfits, and a giant NIKE swoosh cuts through it all.
+- Please, no logos of ANY kind - nothing is worse than a really well put together group of outfits, and a giant NIKE swoosh cuts through it all.

 - Try not to be too matchy-matchy.
-What I mean is not putting everyone in jeans and white shirt .
-Or everyone wearing one color.
+What I mean - everyone in jeans and white shirt ... or everyone wearing one color.

 - Dress for where you will be - high heels aren't ideal for sand just like a tank top isn't ideal for snow.

-- Try and avoid strong trends - you don't want to look back and be able to say "hey 2021, nice felt hat / kimono / cut off shorts combo!"
+- Try and avoid strong trends - you don't want to look back and be able to say "hey 2021, nice floppy hat / kimono / cut off shorts combo!"

 Think about where we will be - wherever we end up, you'll likely want to be able to move around a bit.
 Especially the kiddos!
 I definitely recommend waiting to dress the younger ones until you arrive - my best friend's daughter emptied the contents of her stomach all over her dress on the way to their session - no bueno.
 Needless to say, we rescheduled.
 If you build in a little time before your session starts to get everyone together + ready, you'll have less to worry about!
 If we are outdoors, I recommend dressing in layers - if it's cold + you warm up a little, layers can peel off.
 If you start out warm + get chilly, back on they go!
-A note on footwear: nothing worse than bright white kicks at a tree farm in December the day after a rain storm!
+A note on footwear: nothing worse than bright white kicks at a Christmas tree farm in December the day after a rain storm!
 'Nuff said.

-Babies have their own schedule, their own agenda.
+Babies have their own schedule ... their own agenda.
 Let's be real - I have never had a newborn session that has been less than an hour, but I have also NEVER needed one to last 4 hours either!
-My sweet spot is usually 1.5 - 2 hours, and that includes any diaper changing or feeding or really anything!
+My sweet spot is usually 1.5 - 2 hours, and that includes any diaper changing or feeding or really anything you or babe needs!
 Your newborn session shouldn't be rushed or panicked in any way.
 I love taking a "fly on the wall" approach to these sessions, as the beauty and the magic live in the in-between moments.
-We will certainly get all the image combinations so that when you look back years from now, you can say "oh my gosh!
-Look how little the kids were!
-Look at how small they were in their daddy's arms!
+Your sessions will be flush with images of all kinds so when you look back years from now, you can say "oh my gosh!
+Look how little the kids were! ...
+I remember that quilt! ...
+Look at how small they were in their daddy's arms! ...
 Wow I can't believe how great their older brother/sister was at holding them!"
-I want to encourage you to let your session happen naturally.
-If baby needs to feed, please feed them!
-I will only shoot breastfeeding with permission + take images that tell of the bond between you + that sweet babe.
-(Nothing taken could be mistaken for Lactation Consulting course material :)
+I encourage you to let your session happen naturally.
+If baby needs to eat, please feed them!
+I will only shoot breastfeeding with permission + take images that show the bond between you + that sweet babe.
+(Nothing taken could be mistaken for Lactation Consultant course material :)

 In terms of what to wear, I want you to be comfortable.
 You will most likely be 2-3 weeks out from delivery + your body is still healing.
-Be kind to her and wrap her up in soft fabrics that stretch + move with you, that are neutral in color and classic in their form.
-Leggings, sweaters, cardigans, light and flowing gowns (think linen, cotton, spring and summer style dresses), easy tops with little to no detail will read best.
+Be kind to her and wrap her up in soft fabrics that stretch + move with you, are neutral in color and classic in their form.
+Leggings, sweaters, cardigans, light and flowing gowns (think linen, cotton, spring and summer style dresses), simple tops with little to no detail are best.
 Your partner should follow in suit.
 Neutral, calming, easy to wear pieces that keep them comfy too are always a winner.
 I would suggest leaving super long necklaces and statement jewelry in your closet for these, as they can quickly become tangled in blankets, and even newborn fingers.

-Same goes for that baby!
-Light, neutral fabrics will read best on film, and won't go out of style.
-Best to have several options on hand, as babies never stay in one outfit for very long!
-If you have any family pieces (bonnets, booties, nightgowns) let's use them!
+Same goes for baby - light, neutral fabrics will read best + won't go out of style.
+It is best to have several options on hand, as babies never stay in one outfit for very long!
+If you have any family pieces (bonnets, booties, nightgowns...) let's use them!
 Muslin swaddles + soft knit blankets are best for wrapping baby with and gently draping over them while they snuggle with you.
-Same idea here too in regards to bright colors and busy patterns - simple is best.
-I am not a prop photographer when it comes to newborns, as I really want to capture connection first.
-That's not to say that a passy or a stuffie isn't welcome!
-Of course they are - in fact, I love shooting around the babies space a little to get images that help round out the story more.
+Please try and avoid bright colors and busy patterns - simple is best.
+I am not a prop photographer when it comes to newborns, as I really want to capture connection and not a vignette.
+That's not to say that a paci or a stuffie isn't welcome!
+Of course they are - in fact, I love shooting around the babies space a little to get images that help round out their story even more.

 Family sessions are the best for so many reasons.
 They can celebrate something happy, or even something sad.
 They can represent a new chapter in your story, or the end to an old one.
 They can even be just because.
 I firmly believe that really doesn't even need to be a reason for a session, other because you want one!
-I have done family sessions in peoples homes, in old historic buildings, I have done them in sand + snow and everything in between.
+I have done family sessions in peoples homes, in old historic buildings; I have done these sessions in sand, snow + everything in between.
 What ever vision you have for your session, let's talk about it!
 I want to learn what makes you + yours tick.
-I want to help you preserve that legacy to pass it down and down and down for years to come.
+I want to help you preserve your legacy to pass it down for years to come.

 These sessions are meant to tell your story - they are meant to show the world what makes you + yours as awesome as you are.
-Families are what they are, come in all shapes + sizes, and sometimes theres not a drop of blood between them - and that's wonderful!
+Families are what they are, come in all shapes + sizes, and sometimes theres not a drop of blood between them.
 Please know that I am here for it all, and I can't wait to find that connection that you all share and shoot the heck out of it!

 When you think about what to wear, think comfort.
-You will likely be 32-34 weeks at the time of your session + that's the beginning of the end!
+You will likely be 32-34 weeks at the time of your session, and that's the beginning of the end!
 Long, flowing dresses, soft fabrics that move with the slightest breeze.
-Depending on the feel you want in your images, you could choose a body hugging, off-the-shoulder gown, or a muslin/cotton maxi summer dress.
+Depending on the feel you want in your images, you could choose a body hugging, off-the-shoulder gown, or a cotton maxi summer dress.
 Light, neutral colors are the very best.
-It's calming, not at all distracting, and really speaks to this season of your lives.
-If bright bold colors are your thing, all I ask is to choose carefully ... the reason is a little phenomenon called color casting - if you are wearing hot pink, your skin will look very pink where the fabric touches.
+It's calming, not at all distracting, and really speaks to this season of your life.
+If bright, bold colors are your thing, all I ask is to choose carefully ... the reason is a little phenomenon called color casting - if you are wearing hot pink, your skin will look very pink where the fabric touches.
 Let's talk about how hard that is to manage in post processing - whoever it was that first uttered the statement "you can photoshop that out, right?!" had NO idea what they started!
 I would also try to avoid large patterns + logos.
-Small, sweet patterns are ok, as they usually blend pretty well + don't distract.
+Small, sweet patterns are ok, as they usually blend pretty well and don't distract.
 If your other half is joining you in your session, the same suggestions apply.

-Bottom line, I want you to feel nothing but beautiful + nothing but comfortable.
-You probably saw the link above to some "pin-spiration" if you are a visual person, or really just want to see an entire look put together.
+Bottom line, I want you to feel beautiful + as comfortable as you can.
+Check out this link for some "pin-spiration," especially if you are a visual person, or really just want to see an entire look put together.

 3 8x10 matted prints

-11x14 deckled edge print on cotton rag paper, mounted in an off set matt, framed
+11x14 deckled edge print on cotton rag paper, mounted and matted, framed ( wood or metal )

-All three of these "tangibles" can be added on to any session with LMP.
-If you are interested in expanding your investment beyond a digital gallery, I would LOVE to help you choose what works best for you + yours.
-We can even create something outside of these packages to honor your session + the beautiful gallery you will hold so dear.
+If you are interested in expanding your investment beyond a digital gallery, I would LOVE to help you choose what works best for you.
+We can even create something outside of these packages to honor your session + the beautiful collection you will hold so dear.
 I have access to and wonderful working relationships with professional print labs and studios, so rest assured your final prints, frames and albums will be the very best.

 Cheers to you for choosing me - I will take the very best care of your story.